walbeck85/AttentHive/README.md

 ## Architecture & UI Overview

-Over the course of the capstone, Mimamori’s internals evolved from a simple “pages + components” layout into a more opinionated app shell with consistent patterns for data loading, navigation, and visual design.
+Over the course of the capstone, AttentHive’s internals evolved from a simple “pages + components” layout into a more opinionated app shell with consistent patterns for data loading, navigation, and visual design.

 At a high level, the app now follows these core ideas: